I Shing Temple

 Altar for worshipping Hung Shing

-I Shing Temple (also known as I Shing Kung) is attended by the residents of six villages in Wang Chau, namely Sai Tau Wai, Tung Tau Wai, Lam Uk Tsuen, Chung Sum Wai, Fuk Hing Tsuen and Yeung Uk Tsuen.
+I Shing Temple is attended by the residents of six villages in Wang Chau, namely Sai Tau Wai, Tung Tau Wai, Lam Uk Tsuen, Chung Sum Wai, Fuk Hing Tsuen and Yeung Uk Tsuen.

 I Shing Temple, which literally means a “temple of two gods”, was originally a small temple for the worship of the deities Hung Shing and Che Kung.
 The temple was subsequently expanded to its present scale after several renovations.
 According to the inscriptions on the temple bell, which is the oldest surviving relic, the temple was probably built in the 57th year of the Kangxi reign (1718) of the Qing dynasty.